MUDitM

 -------------------------

-It'll compile and run on Ubuntu 20.10 and compatible systems.
+It'll compile and run under Debian 12 and compatible system.
 You'll need to

 See INSTALL file for the barest of documentation.
 As of version 0.2, there is